If you've mastered the basic 8-strand Kumihimo braid but would love to take it to the next level, then this project is right up your alley.

 Move the pair of gold cords and the pair of silver cords to the side and knot the black cords around the remaining gold and white cords.
 Apply more adhesive to this knot.

 Trim away the four cords you just knotted.
-Do this at both ends of the bracelet.
+Do this at both ends of the braid.

 String a bead cone on the four remaining cords on each end of the bracelet and slide them up to the braid.
-Gather the cords on each side and tie them into a knot.
+Gather the cords on each side and tie them into a knot at the end.

 How to Create a Sliding Knot